Phil Demmel: Biography

 Demmel announced his engagement to Bleeding Through's keyboardist Marta Peterson in January 2012.
 Before that, he had two children.
+The two were married later that year.

 Following Demmel's departure from Machine Head in November 2018, musical outlets reported there were rumors that he would reunite with Vio-lence, who planned to do shows and possibly release new material "in the not too distant future".
 A reunion of the band was officially confirmed on January 8, 2019, and it has been performing occasional live shows since then.
-The band will release their first recording in 29 years, Let the World Burn, as an EP on March 4, 2022.
+The band released their first recording in 29 years, Let the World Burn, as an EP on March 4, 2022.

 In December 2018, Demmel joined Slayer for a few shows on their final European tour, filling in for his friend Gary Holt who left the tour to be home with his dying father.

-In summer 2019, Demmel joined forces with Overkill vocalist Bobby "Blitz" Ellsworth and two-fourths of Metal Allegiance (bass guitarist Mark Menghi and drummer Mike Portnoy) in the supergroup/cover band BPMD, which released its first album, American Made, in June 2020.
+In summer 2019, Demmel joined forces with Overkill vocalist Bobby "Blitz" Ellsworth and two-fourths of Metal Allegiance (bassist Mark Menghi and drummer Mike Portnoy) in the supergroup/cover band BPMD, which released their first album, American Made, in June 2020.

+In 2020, Demmel contributed a guest guitar solo to the song Drowning In My Head, by Scottish groove metal band Catalysis.

 Demmel filled in for Dave Linsk (who was unable to perform) at an Overkill concert in New Jersey on November 13, 2021, and two months later, he filled in for Willie Adler during Lamb of God's performance at ShipRocked.

-In April 2022, Demmel filled in as bass guitarist for Lamb of God, and in October of that year performed with the band as the first time they had ever played with three guitarists live.
+In April 2022, Demmel filled in as bassist for Lamb of God, and in October of that year performed with the band as the first time they had ever played with three guitarists live.

-In January 2023, on ShipRocked, Demmel, Tyson Leslie, of Vixen, and Jack Ivins comprised the backing band for Living Colour's Corey Glover.
+In January 2023, on ShipRocked, Demmel, Vixen's Tyson Leslie, and Jack Ivins composed the backing band for Living Colour's Corey Glover.

+Demmel performed on Kerry King's 2024 solo debut album From Hell I Rise, as well as Category 7's self-titled debut album.

 Equipment

 Since his days with Vio-Lence, Demmel has always used Jackson guitars.
 He first used Randy Rhoads models, then later in the 1990s he began using a white King V. When he joined Machine Head he had his white V and a Jackson Warrior which can be seen in the videos for "Imperium" and "Days Turn Blue to Gray".
 Around the time of The Blackening's release he had his own signature V with Jackson, named The Demmelition King V.

 For amplification, he uses Peavey 5150 and 6505 amplifiers with Marshall 1960BV cabinet in the studio.
-Live, he has recently turned to the AxeFX pre-amplifier for practical reasons.
+When playing live, he turned to the AxeFX pre-amplifier for practical reasons.